23 FAQs on choosing and using accounting software in your business

 Reputable cloud software providers invest a lot of time and money in security, because their reputations depend on keeping customer data safe.

-14. Should we keep a local copy of our data, too?
+14. Should we keep a local copy of our financial and accounting data, too?

 Most packages will allow you to export details of all your customers, suppliers and transactions.

-15. What happens if our provider goes down, or our internet connection fails?
+15. What happens if our online accounting software goes down, or our internet connection fails?

 Usually, you won't be able to access your accounts until the service or your internet connection is back up.